Memberstack Playground

 Delete Data Record

-Delete a specific record from a data table.
+Permanently delete a specific record from a data table.
+Deletion cannot be undone.

 Query Data Records